markallanevans/flixie/WorkLog.md

     + was able to make the SearchBox clear itself by adding "ref" to the Searchbox and using
         this.refs.searchBox.value = '';
     to make it work.
 Is there a better way?
+    + learnings, with the TOGGLESORT button I don't need to have a function call to prevent it from repeatedly calling, but with the setState I do need this... why?